Hannah Essex, Co-executive director at the British Chambers of Commerce, comments on the news British Steel is entering insolvency.

-This year’s International Trade Summit took place on 18th October 2018.
+This year’s International Trade Summit will take place on 17th October 2019.

 The event gives delegates practical advice, invaluable resources and the contacts to grow their business and take the next step on their export journey.

-The 2019 Annual Conference will take place on the 28th March at the QEII Centre, London.
+The 2019 Annual Conference took place on the 28th March at the QEII Centre, London.

 The Annual Conference is a must-attend event for business leaders and an opportunity to network with people from all sectors.
-Booking is now open so join us for a day of informative speakers and engaging panellists as we discuss the key issues facing business as the UK prepares to depart the EU.
+We look forward to seeing you again in March 2020 to join us for a day of informative speakers and engaging panellists as we discuss the key issues facing business in the UK.

 Suren Thiru, Head of Economics at the British Chambers of Commerce comments on the inflation statistics for April 2019, published today by the Office for National Statistics.